goodgoof/Feedreader-testing/README.md

 * Initial Entries suite is testing the asynchronous function of the loadFeed().There is 1 test here to check for entry in the feed container when the loadFeed() is called.

 * New feed Selection is another test suite to check for content change when loadFeed() is called.
 There is one test in this suite.

+ For successful testing of the application I referred to jasmine documentation, Matthew Cranford's walthroughs and youtube videos of Alain and Ryan Boris.
+Thanks to them for good explanation of the New Feed selection test suite and Initial entries test suite.